 These local restrictions may mean that clubs need to adapt their plans accordingly.
 British Rowing will liaise with Regional Rowing Council Chairs to help provide advice in these situations.

 Introduction

-As we approach the anniversary of rowing clubs closing their doors for the first lockdown, thanks to the incredible efforts of key workers and scientists across the globe, we are now able to start to contemplate getting rowing back up and running.
+A year on from the first lockdown, thanks to the incredible efforts of key workers and scientists across the globe, we are now able to start to get rowing back up and running for all.